Shifting Data Sample annual salaries (in thousands of dollars) fo... | Channels for Pearson+

 1

-Step 1: Understand the problem.
-The original data set represents annual salaries in thousands of dollars.
-Each employee takes a pay cut of $2000, which is equivalent to subtracting 2 from each value in the data set (since the salaries are in thousands).
-This will create a new data set.

-Step 2: Calculate the sample mean for the original data set.
-The formula for the sample mean is: , where represents each data point and is the number of data points.
-Compute this for the original data set.
+Step 1: Calculate the sample mean.
+The sample mean is the average of the data points.
+Use the formula: , where is the sum of all data points and is the number of data points.

-Step 3: Adjust the sample mean for the revised data set.
-Since subtracting a constant from each data point shifts the entire data set by that constant, the new sample mean is simply the original sample mean minus 2.
+Step 3: Divide the sum of the data points by the total number of data points () to calculate the sample mean.

-Step 4: Calculate the sample standard deviation for the original data set.
-The formula for the sample standard deviation is: .
-Compute this for the original data set.
+Step 4: Calculate the sample standard deviation using the formula: .
+Subtract the sample mean from each data point, square the result, and sum these squared differences.

-Step 5: Adjust the sample standard deviation for the revised data set.
-Subtracting a constant from each data point does not affect the spread of the data, so the sample standard deviation remains the same as the original data set.
+Step 5: Divide the sum of squared differences by (degrees of freedom), then take the square root of the result to find the sample standard deviation.

 Verified video answer for a similar problem: